bheale/us-core-with-mcc-test-kit/README.md

 - Clone this repo.
 - Run `setup.sh` in this repo.
 - Run `run.sh` in this repo.
 - Navigate to `http://localhost`.
-The US Core test suite will be available.
+The US Core with MCC test suite will be available.

 ## License
 Copyright 2022 The MITRE Corporation